Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team. Updated on January 4th, 2021

 While birth control has many health benefits, it may lead to decreased libido in some cases.
 Your libido is also known as your sex drive.
 Experiencing changes to your sex drive can be frustrating.
 Thankfully, there are ways to combat this side effect.

 Here is everything you need to know about birth control and libido.

 What is libido?

-- Their physical and mental health levels.
+- Your current physical and mental health

-- Never experiencing or seldom experiencing sexual thoughts or fantasies.
+- Never experiencing or seldom experiencing sexual thoughts or fantasies

 - Having no interest in sexual activity of any kind, including masturbation

 - The lack of sexual interest is causing you concern and distress